zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_ad_auth_arm_template/_index.md

     ![Screenshot showing the Client VM public IP](./03.png)

 - If you have chosen to deploy Azure Bastion in the ARM template, use it to connect to the VM.
+Please make sure to use User Principal Name of the domain user i.e. **arcdemo@jupstart.local** to login to Client VM through Bastion.
+Login will fail if using **jumpstart\arcdemo** format.

     ![Screenshot showing connecting using Azure Bastion](./04.png)

-- At first login, use **jumpstart\arcdemo** Active Directory user account to login.
+- At first login to Client VM using Remote Desktop Connection, use **jumpstart\arcdemo** Active Directory user account to login.
 This user account is the domain administrator and has full privileges to setup AD authentication in SQL Managed Instance.
 As mentioned in the "Automation Flow" section above, the [_DataServicesLogonScript_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/ARM/artifacts/DataServicesLogonScript.ps1) PowerShell logon script will start it's run.

+> **NOTE: Using just arcdemo to login Client VM will not start automation script at first login, as this scenario relies on domain credentials to support AD authentication to connect SQL Managed Instance.**

   ![Screenshot showing the PowerShell logon script run](./05.png)